krisyotam/krisyotam/README.md

 [**Contact Me**](https://krispuremath.vercel.app/pages/html/contact.html)

-_Current Date:_ January 07, 2025, 09:23 PM CST
+_Current Date:_ January 07, 2025, 09:33 PM CST

-> "If the shoe doesn't fit, must we change the foot?"
+> "If you don't go after what you want, you'll never have it.
+If you don't ask, the answer is always no. If you don't step forward, you're always in the same place."
+> — Nora Roberts
 > — Gloria Steinem
 > — Eleanor Roosevelt
 > — Robert Southey